halkyonio/java-package-operator/README.md

             helm:
               chart:
 ```
-The target namespace where the resources should be deployed is defined using the field: `namespace`.
-If not specifield, they will be deployed under the `default` namespace.
+The target namespace where the resources should be deployed is defined using the field: `namespace` and `name`.
+If not specified, they will be deployed under the `default` namespace.

 ```yaml
 apiVersion: halkyon.io/v1alpha1